 ● IBD/Crohn’s or Ulcerative Colitis

-Colonoscopy: This a medical procedure of which the entire colon is examined.
+- Colonoscopy: This is a medical procedure in which the entire colon is examined.
 This procedure is performed under anesthesia.
 It requires a complete evacuation of the colon with special liquids is administered in the days before the procedure.

 Our practice, Saratoga Schenectady Gastroenterology Associates is located in Saratoga, NY.
 Scheduling an appointment is easy and convenient.
 You will find our board-certified doctors to be approachable and committed to delivering the best in care standards.
 Contact our office today with any questions or concerns.